javimosch/arfr/README.md

 #BA STACK

-Bastack is a project playground.
+Bastack is a project playground for MisitioBA.

  - Develop using npm run local
  - Generate a release version using npm run release